Offline mode

 When Pain After Ejaculation Is Caused by an STD

-Sexually transmitted infections can cause pain in the urethra and reproductive tract, which can make it hurt to ejaculate.
-Chlamydia and gonorrhea are the two most common causes.
-Both infections affect the urethra, which is the tube that carries urine and semen out of the body.
+Sexually transmitted infections may also bring pain to the urethra and sex organs, which may cause pain while ejaculating.
+Chlamydia and gonorrhea are the two infections that bring the most pain.
+Both infections bring pain to the urethra, which is the tube that carries urine and semen out of the body.

-When the urethra gets inflamed, ejaculation can suddenly feel like it is burning or stinging.
-Some men say it feels "hot" at the tip of the penis.
-Some people feel more pain along the urethra.
+When the urethra is irritated, the pain of ejaculation may suddenly feel as though it is burning or stinging.
+In some cases, the pain is described as "hot" at the end of the penis.
+In some cases, the pain may be more intense along the urethra.

 The Role of the Prostate in Painful Ejaculation

-The prostate is a small gland located just below the bladder.
-Its main job is to produce part of the fluid that makes up semen.
-During ejaculation, the prostate contracts to push that fluid into the urethra.
+The prostate is a small gland located just under the bladder.
+Its main function is to produce part of the fluid that makes up semen.
+When a man has an ejaculation, the prostate contracts to force this fluid into the urethra.

-When the prostate becomes inflamed, a condition known as prostatitis, those contractions can suddenly become painful.
+If the prostate gets inflamed, which is known as prostatitis, these contractions can become painful suddenly.

-People with prostatitis often describe a deep aching sensation in the pelvis or rectal area during orgasm.
-Others feel pressure behind the penis or in the perineum, the area between the scrotum and anus.
+Men with prostatitis tend to describe a deep ache in the pelvic or rectal area when they are having an orgasm.
+Others describe a sensation of pressure located behind the penis or in the area known as the perineum, which is located between the scrotum and the anus.

-One guy once described it to me this way: “It feels like a bruise inside my pelvis that only hurts when I climax.”
-That’s a surprisingly accurate description of what prostate inflammation can feel like.
+One guy told me this when he had prostatitis: “It’s like I have a bruise inside my pelvis that only hurts when I climax.”
+This guy’s description of prostatitis is surprisingly accurate.

-Other symptoms commonly associated with prostatitis include urinary urgency, pelvic pressure, discomfort while sitting, and sometimes lower back pain.
+Other symptoms that are often associated with prostatitis include urinary urgency, pelvic pressure, discomfort when sitting, and back pain.

 A comprehensive at-home rapid test that screens for 8 infections, HSV‑1 & HSV‑2, HIV, Hepatitis B & C, Chlamydia, Gonorrhea, and Syphilis, in just 15 minutes.
 Fast, private, and clinic-free.
 CE, ISO 13485 and GMP certified,...